Reaksoft/docs-2.4.4/sources/deployment/updating.md

 ##Check version of installed Gluu CE server.
 - Version of the server can be found from the name of the installed home Gluu directory
-- Below the other way to verify versions of the installed CE server.
+- Below is an alternate method to determine the version of the installed CE server.

  `oxTrust version: cat /opt/tomcat/webapps/identity/META-INF/MANIFEST.MF` `oxAuth version: cat /opt/tomcat/webapps/oxauth/META-INF/MANIFEST.MF`